ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud}}.
 {: shortdesc}

-The current Zerto version that is installed is 7.0 Update 2.
+The Zerto service is not supported for vCenter Server with NSX-T instances.
+For vCenter Server with NSX-V instances, the installed version is 7.5 Update 3.
 {:note}

 ## Before you begin